-  So, what is the best sleeping chair for the elderly?
+So, what is the best sleeping chair for elderly people?
 Here you go!

 Quick Picks: Power Recliners for Sleeping

 There are many different sleeping chairs for the elderly available in the market.
-But how do you know which is the best lay flat recliner?
+But how do you know which is the best recliner for elderly to sleep in?
 Here are some of my top picks:

 This stylish recliner is a full lay-out chaise lounger with lift and tilt features.
 It is available in a range of colors.
 The chair comes with heat and massage features and is easy to use, with a simple remote control that puts the user in full control.